 Lösungen:

-- Use soluble supports: For SLA/DLP printing, pair rubber resins with water-soluble support resins (Z.B., PVA-based).
+- Use soluble supports: For SLA/DLP printing, pair rubber resins with water-soluble support resins (z.B., PVA-based).
 Nach dem Drucken, submerge the part in water to dissolve supports—no manual removal that risks damaging the rubber.

-2.2 Herausforderung 2: Materialfluss & Temperaturregelung
+2.2 Herausforderung 2: Material Flow & Temperaturkontrolle

 Lösungen: